 |Large XML Documents||Large payloads can be used to attack a Web service in two ways.
 First, a Web ser-vice can be clogged by sending a huge XML payload in the SOAP request, especially if the request is a well-formed SOAP request and it validates against the schema.
 Secondly, large payloads can also be induced by sending certain request queries that result in large responses.|

 |Malformed XML||XML elements with malformed, unacceptable, or unexpected contents can cause the service to fail.|

 Attack String Customization

-To customize the attack strings used for various attacks, modify the .csv files in
+You can customize the attack strings used for various attacks by modifying the .csv files in the following directory:

 To run the penetration tests:

 - Select the test suite that you want to attack.

 - Run the Test Configuration that you designed for penetration testing (see Configuring Penetration Testing Attacks).